-Internet and digital technologies have transformed lives on a global scale and continue to do so at an ever-increasing pace, and the pace of technology evolution is also changing what people want from the services that the public sector - including the Council - provides.
-We are responding to the challenges through our digital strategy for 2017-2022, Digital Coventry, and as part of this, we are also seeking to make better use of the information assets of the Council.
+Internet and digital technologies have transformed lives on a global scale and continue to do so at an ever-increasing pace.
+The pace of technology evolution is also changing what people want from the services that the public sector, including the Council, provides or commissions.
+The Council is responding to the challenges through its digital strategy for 2017-2022, Digital Coventry.
+As part of this, we are also seeking to make better use of the information assets of the Council.

 Find out more:

 The Council is seeking to publish more data as open data, so that public information is open by default, and for citizens and businesses to access information about themselves, and to enable the creation of a city data market and the development of the internet of things in the city.
 Initially, we have released the following datasets as open data, but as we work towards making the the information we hold in more more accessible, standardised, and digital formats rather than as paper records, we will provide more information when we can.